 Effort to Get New York City to Release 9/11 Documents

-With the 20th Anniversary of the 9/11 attacks in 2021, Representatives Carolyn Maloney and Jerrold Nadler wrote to Mayor DeBlasio and called on him and his administration to open the City’s files and help provide to injured and ill 9/11 responders, survivors, and their families a better understanding of what the Giuliani Administration knew about the likely scope of the health crisis that would affect so many and when they knew it.
+With the 20th Anniversary of the 9/11 attacks in 2021, then Congresswoman Carolyn Maloney along with Congressman Jerrold Nadler wrote to then Mayor DeBlasio and called on him and his administration to open the City’s files and help provide to injured and ill 9/11 responders, survivors, and their families a better understanding of what the Giuliani Administration knew about the likely scope of the health crisis that would affect so many and when they knew it.

 We know, based on reporting by Anthony DePalma at the New York Times in 2007 in his article “Ground Zero Illnesses Clouding Giuliani’s Legacy” May 14, 2007 , that while then Mayor Giuliani’s administration was saying that the air was safe to breathe, they were privately predicting 10,000 liability claims for injuries from toxic exposures.